Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: EasyUQ and neural networks

-Modern neural networks and deep learning techniques have enabled unprecedented progress in predictive science.
-However, as they ``can struggle to produce accurate uncertainties estimates [\ldots] there is active research directed toward this end'' \cite[p.~67]{Baker2022}, which has intensified in recent years \cite{Abdar2021, Chung2021, Duan2020, Gal2016, Kuleshov2018, Lakshminarayanan2017, Marx2022, Vovk2020}.
-We now discuss how EasyUQ and Smooth EasyUQ can be used to yield accurate uncertainty statements from modern neural networks.
-Evidently, our methods apply in the ways described thus far, where single-valued model output is treated as given and fixed, with subsequent uncertainty quantification via EasyUQ or Smooth EasyUQ being a completely separate add-on, as illustrated on the WeatherBench example.
-In the context of neural networks this means that the network parameters are optimized to yield single-valued output, and only then EasyUQ gets applied.
-We now describe a more elaborate approach where we integrate our methods within the typical workflow of modern neural network training and evaluation.
+Neural networks and deep learning techniques have enabled unprecedented progress in predictive science.
+However, as they ``can struggle to produce accurate uncertainties estimates~[\ldots]~there is active research directed toward this end'' (\cite{Baker2022}, p.~67)}, which has intensified in recent years \cite{Abdar2021, Chung2021, Duan2020, Gal2016, Immer2021, Kuleshov2018, Lakshminarayanan2017, Marx2022, Vovk2020a}.
+We now discuss how EasyUQ and Smooth EasyUQ can be used to yield accurate uncertainty statements from neural networks.
+Evidently, our methods apply in the ways described thus far, where single-valued model output is treated as given and fixed, with subsequent uncertainty quantification via EasyUQ or Smooth EasyUQ being a completely separate add-on, as illustrated on our temperature and precipitation examples.
+In the context of neural networks, this means that the network parameters are optimized to yield single-valued output, and only then EasyUQ gets applied.
+We now describe a more elaborate approach where we integrate our methods within the typical workflow of neural network training and evaluation.